avajs/ava/readme.md

 ## Documentation

-Tests are run asynchronously and require you to return a supported async object (a promise, or [observable](https://github.com/zenparsing/zen-observable)).
-We *highly* recommend the use of [async functions](#async-function-support); They make async code concise and readable, and they implicitly return a promise, so you don't have to.
+Tests are run concurrently.
+You can specify synchronous and asynchronous tests.
+Tests are considered synchronous unless you return a promise or [observable](https://github.com/zenparsing/zen-observable)).

-If you don't return one of the supported async objects mentioned above, the test is considered to be synchronous and ended immediately.
+We *highly* recommend the use of [async functions](#async-function-support).
+They make asynchronous code concise and readable, and they implicitly return a promise so you don't have to.

-If you're unable to use promises or other supported async objects, you may enable "callback mode" by defining your test with `test.cb([title], fn)`.
+If you're unable to use promises or observables, you may enable "callback mode" by defining your test with `test.cb([title], fn)`.
 Tests declared this way **must** be manually ended with `t.end()`.
 This mode is mainly intended for testing callback-style APIs.

 You must define all tests synchronously.
 They can't be defined inside `setTimeout`, `setImmediate`, etc.